How to Create a Social Media Marketing Campaign

 With that said, however, avoid going overboard with self-promotion.
 People generally despise overly self-serving behaviour and will likely tune you out faster than anything else.

 On the contrary, try incorporating testimonial quotes from satisfied customers into your marketing materials to humanise your brand story.

-Ultimately, building trust through authentic conversations fosters stronger bonds between your brand and your audience.
+Building trust through authentic conversations fosters stronger bonds between your brand and audience.
 And that increases the chances of generating greater profits down the road.